jacobproffer/blog/content/gaming/runescape-20-years.md

 thumbnailAlt: ""
 ---

 Twenty years ago, in the fall of 2003, my RuneScape character arrived on Tutorial Island.
 Twelve years old at the time, I had no clue that I had begun a journey that would carry on into my thirties.
 With over 5,000 hours played since, I've slayed Elvarg the dragon, been welcomed into the Heroes' Guild, and earned the cape of legends.
-Thousands of skill points have been gained.
+I've gained over a billion experience points, a virtual total level of over 3,000 and maxed two skills to 200 million experience.
 Wealth has been earned, lost and stolen.
 Many friendships made and ended.
 From 2D sprite graphics to 3D models, RuneScape has been a wonderful game to watch mature.

 ## Humble Beginning

-My first glimpse of RuneScape was at a friends house.
-His character was at the Black Knights' Fortress.
+2D Knights with black armor and guards with chainmail.
+It was late October and my friend Cody was in the middle of the Black Knights' Fortress quest.
+That night, I made my first account, Snoopde, named after the rapper Snoop Dogg.
+Though the adventures of Snoopde were not long.
+Within days, the account was locked.
+I had jokingly wrote that the account was for sale near a bank in Varrock and was banned the next day.
+Thus, Snoopde2, the account I still play today, was made.

+RuneScape became a daily escape throughout the next few months.
+I would spend hours engrossed with quests and skills, sometimes late into the night.
+My mother upgraded the account to membership, which unlocked even more content for the game.
+One of my first acts as a member was to buy up all of the gnome robes from Fine Fashions in the Grand Tree.
+There were a variety of colors to choose from, which was one of the few cheap fashion options at the time.

+Though membership also unlocked new risks and dangers.
+Through the quest Fight Arena, I unwittingly stepped into the arena with General Khazard without teleportation runes.
+I was unprepared for the fight and it was one of my first deaths.
+A hard lesson, as most of the items I had were dropped to the ground.
+Though with time, I learned how combat worked and took on one of the challenges for an early player, the Dragon Slayer quest in January of 2004.
+Though no longer a requirement today, the quests completion provided the ability to wield the Rune Plate Mail Body.
+In preparation for the quest, my mom printed off a quest guide from the now forgotten RuneVillage (Where RuneScaper's Escape).

 {{< images >}}